pretix/pretix-docs/docs/guides/products/index.md

 #### Option C: Season access in a single ticket

 Option C is setting up a single ticket that grants access to an event series for an entire season.
 This option is easier to use for your customers than option A because it does not require them to set up accounts and book a new ticket on every visit.
+It also does not require setting up a separate event shop for season tickets like option B does.
+On the downside, option C requires setting up complex check-in rules.

-In order to set up a season ticket, navigate to :navpath:Your event → :fa3-ticket: Products: and click the :btn-icon:fa3-plus: Create a new product: button.
+In order to create a season ticket for this method, navigate to :navpath:Your event → :fa3-ticket: Products: and click the :btn-icon:fa3-plus: Create a new product: button.
 Give the new product a name such as "Season ticket".
 Enable this product for all dates in your event series.

 You have to set up custom check-in rules to allow customers access to all dates with the season pass.
 Navigate to :navpath:Your event → :fa3-check-square-o: Check-in → Check-in lists: and click the :btn-icon:fa3-plus: Create a new check-in list: button.

-Specify a name, but do **not** choose a specific date.
+Specify a name, but do not choose a specific date.
 This check-in list will apply to all dates.
 Open the :btn:Advanced: tab.